groupdocs-viewer/GroupDocs.Viewer-Docs/java/developer-guide/retrieving-document-information/_index.md

 ---
 id: retrieving-document-information
 url: viewer/java/retrieving-document-information
-title: Retrieving Document Information
+title: Retrieve the document information
 weight: 2
-description: "Retrieving information about a document with GroupDocs.Viewer using Java"
+description: "Retrieving information about a document with GroupDocs.Viewer for Java"
-keywords: "groupdocs viewer java, get document information"
 productName: GroupDocs.Viewer for Java
 hideChildren: False
 ---
-In this section we'll show how to retrieve basic information about a document such as document type and pages count that can be used to select rendering strategy or to display information about a document before it will be rendered.
+Once a document is loaded, you can retrieve its properties.
+For example, you can retrieve the format family and the page count to select a rendering strategy.
+Also, you can display information about the document during rendering or with the rendered document.

+This section describes how to retrieve the document properties.
+Also, it shows how to get a list of supported file formats.

-For more details navigate to the following articles:
+For details, please refer to the following pages:

+{{< alert style="info" >}}
+* A file type is a standard way that information is encoded for storage in a computer file.
+For example, Microsoft Word (.docx) and Adobe PDF (.pdf) are two different file types.
+* A format family is a group of several file types for which an application provides additional information.
+For example, archive files (.7z, .rar, .zip, etc.) or Outlook files (.ost, .pst) are format families.
+{{< /alert >}}